 Female Metabolic Evaluation Dallas

 Unlike for men, the cause for hair loss in women may be more complex.
 Despite what may obviously be genetic female-pattern hair loss, there are many other reasons for women to lose hair, and looking into the precise cause of your hair loss may be worth investigation.
 An example is in younger women heavy menses and resulting iron deficiency may be a cause of hair loss.
 For women undergoing menopausal changes, hormonal imbalances could accelerate or initiate hair loss.
 In all ages, a low thyroid or autoimmune disease are other causative agents.
 A complete blood panel evaluating different hormonal reasons for female hair loss may be the first step of metabolic evaluation.
 Dr. Lam will send you to your primary-care physician who will treat you if your results show any hormonal abnormality.
-Dr. Lam may also recommend for you to see either an anti-aging specialist and/or a naturopath who oftentimes work on preventative treatments.
+Dr. Lam may also recommend for you to see a functional medicine specialist, Ayurvedic, or Eastern medicine provider, all of whom oftentimes work on preventative treatments.
 If your hair loss is stable and only slowly progressive, Dr. Lam most likely can still perform a hair-transplant surgery for you but it is always wise to evaluate whether there may be an underlying cause that would merit treatment.

-- If you are having accelerated shedding, then Dr. Lam recommends an evaluation to determine the cause and alsoprescribes one or several treatments, such as minoxidil, Viviscal, and/or Laser cap.
+- If you are having accelerated shedding, then Dr. Lam recommends an evaluation to determine the cause and also prescribes one or several treatments, such as minoxidil, Nutrafol, his product Folliflo, Hairstem treatments, and/or Laser Cap.

 - Minoxidil (Rogaine) can be very helpful in slowing down and stabilizing hair falling out but may temporarily increase shedding between 4 to 6 weeks after starting.

-- Viviscal (an oral natural supplement) has been shown to decrease hair shedding in many women if taken for several months during the critical phase of shedding.
+- Nutrafol (an oral natural supplement) has been shown to decrease hair shedding in many women if taken for several months during the critical phase of shedding.

 - Laser cap is used for low-level laser therapy and is shown to strengthen hairs within 4 to 6 months.